 MS in Mediation & Applied Conflict Studies graduates will be able to:

-Demonstrate professional proficiency in mediation and conflict engagement documentation and writing.
+Generate professional conflict engagement documentation and writing.

-Demonstrate ability to create an effective structure for a particular conflict.
+Create an effective structure for a particular conflict.